 All official court reporters will submit to the Clerk or the Clerk's designee the names and qualifications of any typists or scopists employed to prepare transcripts.
 These typists will be administered an oath of secrecy similar to the one given to court reporters, which oath will remain on file with the court reporters office.
 (Appendix #2)

-Court reporters are required to upload transcripts to CM/ECF in accordance with the Case Management Electronic Case File instructions included as Appendix #4.
+Court reporters are required to upload transcripts to CM/ECF.

 XI.
 HOURLY/DAILY TRANSCRIPTS